Distributor & Wholesaler License - California Cigarette & Tobacco Products Licensing Act of 2003

 - Your address, telephone number, and your distributor or wholesaler license number.

 Will I need to apply for any other permits?

 Depending on your business operations, you may be required to obtain more than just a distributor's or wholesaler's license.
 If you are a new distributor or wholesaler you may need to obtain a seller's permit from the BOE's Sales and Use Tax Department.
 If you are a distributor or wholesaler that sells directly to consumers you will also need to obtain a retailer's license in addition to a distributor's or wholesaler's license.
-For more information, call the Tax Information Section at 800-400-7115.
+For more information, call the Customer Service Center at 1-800-400-7115.

 Enforcement and Penalties

 - BOE staff and law enforcement agency employees may inspect your location and seize any undocumented cigarettes or tobacco products, including cigarettes without tax stamps or with counterfeit tax stamps.
 These inspectors must identify themselves and present identifying credentials.

 - Failure to maintain accurate and complete records and include the required information on invoices is a misdemeanor punishable by a fine not to exceed five thousand dollars ($5,000), or imprisonment not to exceed one year in a county jail, or both fine and imprisonment.

 - As a distributor or wholesaler, it is not legal for you to purchase cigarettes from a manufacturer or any other person who is not licensed pursuant to this Act, or whose license has been suspended or revoked.
 Also, you may not sell cigarettes or tobacco products to a distributor, wholesaler, retailer, or any other person who is not licensed with the BOE, or whose license has been suspended or revoked.